-Russian scientists are creating sensors that will help diagnose diseases through human breath.
+Russian scientists are creating sensors that will help diagnose diseases by human breath.
 These sensors are very sensitive and can detect even the slightest changes in the composition of exhaled air.
 This was reported by Pavel Krasnov, a leading researcher at the Siberian Federal University and a project participant.

 The task is to obtain sensors that are capable of determining various gases with high accuracy.
 Our idea is as follows: people suffering from certain diseases have a different composition of exhaled air.
 Based on the analysis of exhaled air, in particular, it is possible to determine pulmonary and cardiovascular diseases, and diabetes.